Agorbanoff/SigmaQL/README.md

 # SigmaQL

-SigmaQL is a lightweight, expressive, JSON-driven query engine inspired by GraphQL — but intentionally simpler, faster, and easier to integrate into any backend.
+SigmaQL is a lightweight, expressive, JSON-driven query engine inspired by GraphQL — but intentionally simpler, faster, and easier to integrate into backend systems.

-SigmaQL exposes a single `/query` endpoint that accepts structured JSON describing what data the client wants.
+Built with **Spring Boot**, SigmaQL exposes a single `/query` endpoint that accepts structured JSON describing what data the client wants.
 The backend parses the request, validates it, compiles it into SQL, executes it safely, and returns clean nested JSON.

 ---